-5.4.6 Projected next font id
+5.4.7 Projected next font id

 '''

-<number> i = font.nextid()
+<number> i =

+font.nextid()

 '''

 This returns the font id number that would be returned by a font.define call if it was executed at this spot in the code flow.
 This is useful for virtual fonts that need to reference themselves.
+If you pass true as argument, the id gets reserved and you can pass to font.define as first argument.
+This can be handy when you create complex virtual fonts.